Chateaubriand25/Chateaubriand25/README.md

 - 👋 Hi, I’m @Chateaubriand25
 - 👀 I’m interested in Java and Android développement
-- 🌱 I’m currently a full développer in Java.
+- 🌱 I’m currently a full développer in Java and android.
 - 💞️ I’m looking to collaborate on more experience
 - 📫 mbondmellaj@gmail.com